readydos/AC.EMF.Visual/README.md

 ### Description

 A person moves through a room wired with alternating current such as potlights and US/CA style outlets (European and Asian style outlets are also subject to this isuue).
-They emit EMF due to the electrochemical behaviour of the human brain.
-Static charge is present.
+They emit EMF and due to the electrochemical behaviour of the human brain static charge is present and affected.

+## Mitifations
+- Compact fluorescent Lighting
+- fluorescent tube lighting
+- Direct current
+- Metal mesh window covers (quite common)
+ - An alternative is anti-staticnfikters in front of the windows although they're typically more dense and you receive less sunlight.
+- Ground each room of your home such that as you walk through it, whether you're on tile or wood or metal, you're grounded.

 * The Arduino measures induced EMF
 * Data streams into Unity